kawaiiDango/dual-sim-toggle/Readme.md

-## Dual Sim Toggle for AOSP based roms
+## Dual Sim Toggle for AOSP based ROMs

 Extremely minimalistic app with 3 buttons.
 Can toggle individual SIM cards and optionally apply on boot, before the phone is unlocked.